golden-layout/golden-layout/README.md

 See event-component.ts in apitest for a complete example of broadcasting user messages.

+#### Limitations

-**NOTE**: The EventHub is restricted to `userBroadcast` events, other event types will not be broadcasted between windows.
+- The EventHub is restricted to `userBroadcast` events, other event types will not be broadcasted between windows.
+- This means the you have to take care of propagating state changes between windows yourself.

 ### Understanding Focus